mohanson/daze/README.md

 ## Firefox

 Firefox can configure a proxy in `Connection Settings` -> `Manual proxy configuration` -> `SOCKSv5 Host=127.0.0.1` and `Port=1080`.
-If you see an option `Use remote DNS` on the page, check it boldly.
+If you see an option `Use remote DNS` on the page, check it.

 # Network Model And Concepts

-Daze's network model consists of 5 characters:
+Daze's network model consists of 7 components:

 ```text
 +-------------+        +-------------+        +----------+        +-------------+        +-----------+